osl2/UDB-Dokumentation/src/deployment/backend.md

 After running these commands, the app is ready for deployment.
 The compiled app is in `./target/`.

+If you want to build the postgres variant instead, you have to add `--no-default-features --features postgres` to the last of those commands.

 ## Using the container image
 The backend application is also made available as a container image over at https://cloud.docker.com/u/upowdb/repository/docker/upowdb/backend.